popovicialinc/gama/README.md

 # ✅Overview

-GAMA is a Windows batch script that changes your Android device’s GPU API from OpenGL to Vulkan  —no root needed.
+GAMA is a Windows batch script that changes your Android device’s GPU API from OpenGL to Vulkan  — no root needed.
 It’s tailor-made for One UI 7 users battling overheating, throttled performance, and suboptimal battery life.

 [**The Linux equivalent of GAMA**](https://github.com/Ameen-Sha-Cheerangan/s23-ultra-vulkan-linux-script)